When can I claim the Recyclable Materials Processing Equipment Tax Credit?

 What if I do not meet the application deadlines?

 A taxpayer that does not qualify for the credit in the taxable year of purchase or that fails to meet the application deadlines may neither claim the credit for the year of purchase nor claim original or carryover credits for years following the year of purchase.

 Does leased machinery and equipment qualify for the Recyclable Materials Processing Equipment Tax Credit?

 Leased machinery and equipment does not generally qualify.
-However, if a taxpayer is required to capitalize the value of leased machinery or equipment for federal income tax purposes in the first year the relevant lease is effective (a “capitalized lease”), the amount actually capitalized and any capitalized costs incurred in such year to acquire or produce such asset are considered “original total capitalized costs” for purposes of the credit.
+However, if a taxpayer is required to capitalize the value of leased machinery or equipment for federal income tax purposes in the first year the relevant lease is effective (a “capitalized lease”), the amount actually capitalized and any capitalized costs incurred in such year to acquire or produce such asset are considered “original total capitalized costs” for purposes the credit.

 What are “original total capitalized costs”?